savaslabs/savaslabs.github.io/_posts/2017-02-14-docker-mysql-performance.md

 pv /path/to/database.sql | mysql -u{some_user} -p {some_pass} {database_name}
 ```

 On large databases, though, MYSQL imports can be slow.
 If we look at a database dump SQL file, we can see why.
-For example, a 19 MB database dump file I am using in one of my test cases further on in this post contains these instructions:
+For example, a 19 MB database dump file we are using in one of my test cases further on in this post contains these instructions:

 ``` sql
 --